Ultimate Guide to Gross Revenue: Formula, Calculation, Recognition & Recording

 Analyzing business value

-Or, estimate your business value as a multiple of the last recorded gross revenue.
-(A figure that can make or break your company's stock prices.)
+You can also estimate your business value as a multiple of the last recorded gross revenue.
+This figure can truly make or break a company's stock prices.

 Identifying high-impact revenue channels

-If you expand your gross revenue calculations to detail what marketing channels are contributing to how much revenue, you can use the insights to pinpoint high-impact revenue channels.
+If you expand your gross revenue calculations to detail how much marketing channels are contributing to revenue, you can use these insights to pinpoint high-impact revenue channels.

 Note: Gross revenue as a business metric is better suited for service-based companies due to their lack of sales returns.
 In their goods counterparts, a flood in returns may indicate high sales revenue with little to no profit, which is unimpressive.